Detailed guides to painful problems, treatments & more

 Weekly nuggets of pain science news and insight, usually 100-300 words, with the occasional longer post.
 The blog is the “director’s commentary” on the core content of PainScience.com: a library of major articles and books about common painful problems and popular treatments.
 See the blog archives or updates for the whole site.

 Even when people begin to accept that a treatment is probably bunk — homeopathy is a good example — they often still protest that they are happy to pay for a placebo.
 As long as it works, who cares how?
 And placebo can work!
+Right?
+Maybe!
 So why not?
-This is basically the medicinal version of Pascal’s wager (erring on the side of faith).
-If the stuff actually works, great.
-If not, at least there’s the placebo consolation prize.
+This is basically the medicinal version of Pascal’s wager: erring on the side of faith in dubious treatment instead of a dubious God.
+If that treatment turns out to be real, great!
+If not, no harm done, and perhaps there’s a little placebo consolation prize.

-I have no problem with people paying for a placebo as long as their eyes are wide open.
-But … the wider your eyes get, the less likely you are to benefit from a placebo (despite the “open label” hype).
-And there are very strict limits to what placebo can do … and paying for things is never completely harmless, because that money could be used for other things … and trying to use a placebo gets a lot more problematic when something really medically serious comes up.
+I have no problem with people choosing to pay for a placebo with eyes open, aware of the nature of the choice.
+But … the wider your eyes get, the less likely you are to benefit from a placebo (despite the “open label” hype, see above).
+And there are clearly some strict limits on what placebo can do even at its best … and paying for things is never completely harmless, because that money could be used for other things … and trying to use a placebo gets a lot more problematic when something medically ominous pops up, which it often does as we age.

 Comic strip of a man standing in front of shelves full of bottles and boxes.
 On the left, the products are labelled “Placebos.”
 On the right, they are labelled “Fast-acting, extra-strength placebos.”
 The caption: “Hmm, better go with these.”

-It ain’t there with homeopathy.
-And lots of other things where people are banking on getting at least a placebo.
+And it ain’t there with homeopathy, but also lots of other things where many people are banking on getting at least a placebo.